China heads into Lunar New Year on shutdown as virus toll hits 26

 China has advised people to avoid crowds and 10 cities in the central province of Hubei, where Wuhan is located, have suspended some transport, the Hubei Daily reported.

-The city of 11 million people, and neighboring Huanggang, a city of 7 million, were in virtual lockdown.
-Nearly all flights at Wuhan’s airport had been canceled.
+The city of 11 million people, and neighbouring Huanggang, a city of 7 million, were in virtual lockdown.
+Nearly all flights at Wuhan’s airport had been cancelled.
 Airports worldwide have stepped up the screening of passengers from China.

 Checkpoints blocked the main roads leading out of town, and police checked incoming vehicles for wild animals.